Meshinfo/hyperledger-fabric-composer-cheatsheet/README.md

 ## Hyperledger Composer & Fabric cheat sheet

-This cheat sheet contains short instructions, hints and links for further reading about everything being important to master Hyperledger Composer and Fabric.
+This cheat sheet contains short instructions, hints and links for further reading about everything being important to master Hyperledger Composer and Fabric for Private/Permissioned Blockchain networks.

 The motivation is to guide beginners in a more or less standardized way towards the development and operations of Blockchain Business Network running on top of Hyperledger Fabric by leveraging Composer.
 The stack is pretty mature already but lacks good practises and adapted knowledge.